nick-halden/resume/README.md

-# Resume
-A small resume to supplement the application for an internship at the Fraunhofer-Institut.

 ## Convolutional Neural Networks

 In this project I have used CNNs for image classification on the famous (Fashion) MNIST dataset and in an autoencoder framework for image noise reduction on the same dataset.